 P.E.O. has been offering the low-interest loans since 1907.
 In the two years starting in 2011, the organization provided loans totaling almost $14 million.
 The organization also operates Cottey College, a private liberal arts and science school in Nevada, Mo.

-Page 2 of 2 - Currently, subsidized Stafford loans through the federal government cover the interest on the loan while the student is in school, six months after graduation and during any period of deferment and currently sit at a 3.9 percent interest rate.
+Currently, subsidized Stafford loans through the federal government cover the interest on the loan while the student is in school, six months after graduation and during any period of deferment and currently sit at a 3.9 percent interest rate.
 They are only available for undergraduate students that have no previously earned a four-year degree.

 Graduate students can only get unsubsidized Stafford loans from the government currently at a fixed rate of 5.4 percent.